 - Configure the load balancer or reverse proxy to forward the agent IP address and/or FQDN in a header. - Configure AM to recover the forwarded headers.
-For more information, see Configuring AM to Use Forwarded Headers. - Install the agent using the IP address or FQDN of the load balancer or reverse proxy as the point of contact for the AM site.
+Learn more from Configure AM to use forwarded headers. - Install the agent using the IP address or FQDN of the load balancer or reverse proxy as the point of contact for the AM site.